zejunyan/mialab/README.md

 # Initialize conda for your shell
 eval "$(conda shell.bash hook)"

-# Create a new environment (replace dl_a2 with your preferred name)
+# Create a new environment
 conda create -n mia python=3.10 -y
 ```